qinguorui2001/tp/docs/UserGuide.md

 ### Adding a person: `add`

-Adds a person to the contact list.
+Adds a person to the contact list with the person's relevant information.

 Format: `add n/NAME e/EMAIL m/MODULES [t/TAG]…​`